 - Select the entire table – just left-click, hold, and drag your mouse cursor across the entire table.
 You can also use the Shift and arrow keys to select the cells with your keyboard.
 The table’s color should change, signaling you that you have selected its parts.

 - Right-click on the table and select Copy.

 - Position your mouse to the empty field where you want your new (changed) table to start from – you can select the starting point of this table (A1) or click somewhere below.
 We will click on the empty A9 field and convert the table there, just so that you can compare the result with the original easier.

 - Once you have selected the field, right-click on it and select Paste special > Transposed.

 - Your table will appear with its rows converted into columns.
 So, if you have followed the tutorial by creating a table from our example, you should end up having the following result.

 And that’s all – you’ve successfully transposed your starting table.
 You can now paste it into its original location or use it somewhere else.

 There is another way of converting your table’s rows into columns.
 This second method has a bit more work to it, but once you get a hang of it, it will prove to be easier and faster than the first method.

-Converting Rows into Columns by Using Functions
+Converting Rows into Columns using Google Sheets Functions

 Just like Microsoft Excel, Google Spreadsheets lets you use built-in functions.
 These functions execute codes that alter your table any way you like.
 If you need to transpose a great deal of data, using functions may be more convenient than pasting them.